Ethics Guidelines

 - Confidentiality – submissions are confidential and must not be shared with anyone outside the editorial process without explicit permission.

-- Non-discrimination – the editorial process must be conducted without regard to race, gender, sexual orientation, nationality, religion, affiliation, or personal beliefs.
+- Non-Discrimination – the editorial process must be conducted without regard to race, gender, sexual orientation, nationality, religion, affiliation, or personal beliefs.

-- Accountability – all parties are accountable for upholding the reputation of the journal and contributing to the advancement of professional practice and knowledge in financial supervision.
+- Accountability – all parties are accountable for upholding the reputation of the journal and contributing to the advancement of professional practice and knowledge in financial supervision

-Editorial Board and Advisory Board Responsibilities
+Editorial Board Responsibilities

 Manuscript Submission